(+91) 9686 448899

-These characteristics make it better suited to be used as a moulding compound which, a varnish, protective coating and an adhesive or binding agent.
+These characteristics make it better suited to be used as a moulding compound, a varnish, a protective coating and an adhesive or binding agent.
 It was first widely accepted in the automobile industries due to its high resistance to heat, chemical actions and electricity.
 It was first commercially used in the electrical industry for moulding small insulating bushings.

 Soon, it was used by companies to build the non-conducting parts of radios, telephones, sockets, light bulbs, electron tubes and other electrical devices.
 They also replaced ivory in the making of billiard balls because the material looked the same and sounded similar as well.

-Duroplast is closely related to Bakelite and Formica, it is a composite of the thermosetting plastic.
+Duroplast is closely related to Bakelite and Formica, it is a composite of thermoset plastic.
 It can be called a resin plastic which contains cotton or wool, which is its reinforced fibre.
 So, this makes it a fibre-reinforced plastic which is a lot like fibreglass.

 The German Democratic Republic state used Duroplast to manufacture their state-owned automobiles.
 These were the VEB Sachsenring Automobilwerke Zwickau who used this material till the year 1955 and later on they were taken over by the German Reunification by 1991.
 The outer body of one of a car named Trabant was built by using Duroplast.